laactech/django-login-required-all/README.md

 Forked from [django-stronghold](https://github.com/mgrouchy/django-stronghold)

-Make all your Django URLs login_required by default.
+Require login on all your django URLs by default

 ## Supported Versions